Brad Kovachik: Career

 Kovachik made his NHL debut on October 10, 1996, for a game between the Los Angeles Kings and the Philadelphia Flyers.
 Joining the young linesman at the CoreStates Center was Ron Asselstine and referee Stephen Walkom.
 A memorable game for him was his first time officiating the Boston Bruins.
 He was a fan growing up, and was awestruck being on the ice with his childhood idol Ray Bourque.

 Kovachik was promoted to a full time official for the 1997–98 season, and worked his first playoff game on April 14, 2001.
 That game was the second of the Western Conference quarterfinal between the Dallas Stars and Edmonton Oilers.
-He would work his first Stanley Cup Finals thirteen years later, in 2014.
+He would work his first Stanley Cup Final thirteen years later, in 2014.
 Before then, he was assigned to the 2004 World Cup of Hockey, the 2008 Winter Classic, the 2012 All-Star Game, and he officiated the 2014 Olympic men's ice hockey tournament in Sochi, Russia.

-Since 2014, Kovachik has officiated in the 2017, 2020, 2022, and 2023 Stanley Cup Finals, as well as the 2017 Stadium Series.
-He was under consideration for the 2015 Stanley Cup Finals, but suffered a knee injury during the Eastern Conference finals.
+Since 2014, Kovachik has officiated in the 2017, 2020, 2022, and 2023 Stanley Cup Final, as well as the 2017 Stadium Series.
+He was under consideration for the 2015 Stanley Cup Final, but suffered a knee injury during the Eastern Conference finals.
 He marked his 1,500th NHL game on March 1, 2019, at the KeyBank Center between the Pittsburgh Penguins and the Buffalo Sabres.
 (Note: The game was actually Kovachik’s 1,504th, as he requested to delay the recognition until the upcoming Sabres home game.
 His 1,500th game was on February 21, between the Ottawa Senators and the New Jersey Devils.)
 Commenting on the milestone, then Edmonton Oilers head coach Ken Hitchcock noted that Kovachik was "one of the best" and that "when he calls a game, you know it is going to be under control."

 In October 2025, the Greater Ontario Hockey League announced he had been hired as their referee in chief.